 The humanitarian sector is increasingly testing and adopting digital technologies to improve the speed, efficiency and effectiveness of humanitarian operations, in line with the Grand Bargain commitments.

 The divide is particularly high across gender and between developed and least developed countries.
 Additionally, data protection is a particular concern in light of the sensitivity of some humanitarian data.

-The EU’s Civil Protection and Humanitarian Aid Operations will lead the way by gathering the necessary technical expertise and liaising with other services of the European Commission in order to build synergies and boost effectiveness.
+The EU’s Civil Protection and Humanitarian Aid Operations leads the way by gathering the necessary technical expertise and liaising with other EU services in order to build synergies and boost effectiveness.